Experimental robustness benchmarking of quantum neural networks on a superconducting quantum processor: Device control calibration

 \subsection{CZ gate calibration}

-We implement the CZ gate as a coupling-tunable diabatic gate, where the effective coupling strength between $\rm{Q_1}$ and $\rm{Q_2}$ arises from both direct coupling and the contribution mediated by a tunable coupler.
+We implement the CZ gate as a coupling-tunable diabatic gate.We consider the dressed states of a three-body system $|\rm{Q_1} \rm{Q_c} \rm{Q_2} \rangle $, the effective coupling strength between $\rm{Q_1}$ and $\rm{Q_2}$ arises from both direct coupling and the contribution mediated by a tunable coupler.
 This can be rapidly tuned by controlling the coupler frequency, the effective coupling strength can be expressed as: